brndnmtthws/brndn-io/content/posts/failing-upwards/index.md

 To make failing upwards a practice rather than just a concept:

 1. **Create a "failure resume"** - Document your failures alongside what you learned from each one.
-This transforms setbacks into assets and helps you recognize patterns.
+It helps you spot the mistakes and bad assumptions you keep repeating.

 2. **Follow the "1% rule"** - Improve just 1% every day in response to failures and feedback.
-These tiny gains compound dramatically over time.
+Small adjustments like that can add up if you're doing this for years.

 3. **Use "pre-mortems"** - Before starting a project, imagine it has failed, then work backward to identify potential pitfalls.
 This helps you minimize predictable failures while embracing the productive ones.